-Students are expected to consult one of the prescribed style guides below for every editing decision they make.
+Students are expected to consult one of these prescribed style guides for every editing decision they make.
 The style guides are an additional purchase, and are essential reference material for those students wishing to pursue a career in copy-editing and proofreading.

 A second-hand edition from the last five years will suffice perfectly well.
 Please note that we use UK English at the college.